mohamadkhabazy-bit/retinopathy-screening/03-Data-Preparation/README.md

 After preprocessing, the **green channel** is extracted and replicated into a three-channel image.

-Among the RGB channels, the green channel provides the highest contrast for retinal vessels and diabetic retinopathy lesions, allowing the network to learn discriminative features more effectively.
+Among the RGB channels, the green channel provides the highest contrast for retinal vessels and diabetic retinopathy lesions, allowing the network to learn clinically relevant features more effectively while discarding less informative color information.

 ---